jojonki/node-unity-osc-test/README.md

 mode-unity-osc-test
 ===================

-communication between node.js and unity via osc
+This app is test application which communicates between node.js and unity via osc.

 # Libraries